catalyst-cloud/catalystcloud-docs/source/images/downloading-image.rst

 ##########################

-An image may be downloaded from Catalyst Cloud by using the :ref:`openstack CLI tools <command-line-interface>`.
+An image may be downloaded from Catalyst Cloud by using the :ref:`OpenStack CLI tools <command-line-interface>`.
 The command to download an image is:

 .. code-block:: bash